UlrikeBoehm/MachineLearningChecklist/README.md

 ## Fine-Tune the System

-Notes:
-      * You will want to use as much as possible for this step, especialluy as you move towards the end of fine-tuning.
-      * As always automate what you have.
+Notes: You will want to use as much as possible for this step, especialluy as you move towards the end of fine-tuning; As always automate what you have.

 * Fine-tune the hyperparameters using cross-validation.
       * Treat your data tranaformation choices as hyperparameters, especially when you are not sure about them (e.g., should  I replace missing values with zero or with the median value?
 Or just drop the rows?)